Year 1850-1899

 The Tai Rail Bridge disaster 28 December 1879, as documented by contemporary a contemporary newspaper.
 The old photograph to the right shows the central box-shaped section of the bridge lying on a sandbank in the river.
 The entire train, with the exception of the second-class carriage and the van, was contained within this section, explaining why nobody managed to escape drowning.

 Today there is still speculation as to the exact cause for the disaster, even though the sheer force of the wind is seen as the fundamental cause (Burt 2004).
-One theory suggests that the bridge was not designed to withstand the strong winds experienced in the evening of 28 December 1879, while another theory suggests that the train actually was lifted by the winds like the wing of an aeroplane, thereby colliding with and fatally damaging vital parts of the bridge structure.
+One theory suggests that the bridge was not designed to withstand the strong winds experienced in the evening of 28 December 1879, while another theory suggests that the train actually was lifted off the tracks by the wind like the wing of an aeroplane, thereby colliding with and fatally damaging vital parts of the bridge structure.
 More information on this storm-related disaster can be found by clicking here and here.

 The new Tay Rail Bridge January 6th, 2008, looking SW.
 The old pier remains of the old bridge is seen below the modern bridge and provide a grim reminder of the 1879 disaster.